apache/drill/_docs/sql-ref/functions/004-string.md

     1 row selected (0.172 seconds)

 ## UPPER
-Converts characters in the string to lower case.
+Converts characters in the string to uppercase.

 ### Syntax